powergun/hsFP/monad/README.md

 iterate over a list A, if element 'a is NOT a member of list B, log an error; the resulting errors are collected in list C

+see also: applicative/Validation for a case analysis of applicative validation

+### Thread Errors

+Validation is useful in the case of "registration form" problem:

+a user-submitted form may contain any number of errors; the system should collect all the errors and report them